A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

+We are going to benchmark the algorithms with respect to the total modelling error.
+To optimize the performance and to guarantee a fair comparison, we aim to equilibrate all the errors introduced at different stages: truncation of the coefficient expansion, discretization in space and in the parameters, approximation in TT format and quadrature errors in the QMC method.
+In this section, we investigate some of these individual errors, study their dependence on key modelling parameters and describe how we equilibrate them.

-An exact parametrization of the coefficient $c(x,\omega)$ via a Karhunen-Lo\`eve expansion involves an infinite number of parameters, $c(x,y^1,y^2,\ldots)$.
-For practical purposes we have to truncate the number of parameters to a finite value, and thus introduce an additional error.
-The norms of the terms in the affine expansion \eqref{eq:kle_art} are bounded by the function $\mathcal{D}_k$, which is asymptotically proportional to $k^{-\nu}$.
+We begin with the truncation error.
+An exact parametrization of a continuous random field $c(x,\omega)$, e.g., a Karhunen-Lo\`eve expansion of a Gaussian random field with Mat\`ern covariance, involves an infinite number of parameters, $c(x,y^1,y^2,\ldots)$.
+For practical purposes, we have to truncate such an expansion to a finite number of parameters, and thus introduce an error.
+In the case of the affine expansion $c(x,\mathbf{y}) = 10+w(x,\mathbf{y})$ with $w$ defined in \eqref{eq:kle_art}, the norm of $\psi_k$ is bounded by the function $\mathcal{D}_k$, which is asymptotically proportional to $k^{-\nu-1}$.
 This decaying sequence can be used for estimating the truncation dimension and the corresponding error.
-The same decay rate can often also be proved for the log-normal coefficient and the corresponding solution \cite{Schwab-HOQMC-2014,schwab-estimates-2010}.
+A similar dependence of the truncation error on the norm of the functions $\psi_k$ and thus on $k^{-\nu-1}$ can also be shown in the log-normal case \cite{charrier-trunc-lognorm-2013}.
+In both cases, we truncate the sum by ensuring that the first discarded term has a norm less than a given tolerance $\delta$, i.e. $\|\psi_{d+1}\|_{\infty} \le \delta$.

-Moreover, the decay of $\mathcal{D}_k$ suggests the use of fewer discretization points for the latter $y^k$, i.e. an anisotropic grid.
-In computing the QoI, we can bound the total discretization error by the sum of individual terms,
+Next, let us study the error due to the stochastic collocation method and its dependence on the maximal polynomial degree $n$ (and thus the number of collocation points) in any parameter direction.
+We consider both a uniform grid, where the same $n_k=n$ is used for all components $y^k$, $k=1,\ldots,d$, as well as a heuristic anisotropic coarsening strategy, reducing the polynomial degree as $k$ increases.
+The decay of $\mathcal{D}_k$ and thus of the norm of the $k$th term in the expansion of $w$ suggests the use of fewer discretization points for the latter $y^k$, i.e. an anisotropic grid.
+In the TT format, it is possible to estimate the quadrature error in computing the QoI for each individual term and we can bound the total error due to the choice of polynomial degree in the stochastic collocation approximation by